IBM/cpdctl/README_command_reference.md

 `--file-api-mount-path` (string)
 :    Path to mounted filesystem with access to all CPD projects assets stored on asset files pvc

+`--force-all-cache` ()
+:    force delete all cache files form specific project (old location only for cp4d under 4.8.5 and IBM Cloud)

 `--output-file` (string)
 :    Path to a file where the identifiers of pipeline are preserved after execution cache data are deleted